kyverno/chainsaw/website/docs/quick-start.md

 **Resource diff in assertion failures:** Chainsaw offers detailed resource diffs upon assertion failures.
 It provides a clear view of discrepancies between expected and actual resource.

-**Resource templating support:** Chainsaw simplifies dynamic resource configuration with robust templating support.
-Testers can use placeholders in resource manifests to customize configurations based on specific test scenarios.
-This eliminates the need for preprocessing or scripting, streamlining testing setups and enhancing maintainability.
-Templating allows testers to define complex expressions directly within manifests for greater flexibility and efficiency in test case design and execution.
+**Resource templating support:** Chainsaw simplifies dynamic resource configuration with it's templating support.
+Instead on relying on `envsubst` for dynamic substitution of env-variable.
+This eliminates the need of any preprocessing step.